gkwa/itsfergus/README.md

 ## Motivation

-I want to curl with an auth protected Lambda function that runs from a docker a container.
+I want to be able to curl an auth protected Lambda function that runs from a docker a container.

+This is results of many iterations with Claude.ai.

-This project demonstrates how to create and deploy an AWS Lambda function in a Docker container with API Gateway and two different authentication methods:
+Its a reminder for how to create and deploy an AWS Lambda function in a Docker container with API Gateway and two different authentication methods:

 - [IAM authentication for API Gateway](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_sigv.html)
 - [Usage plans with API keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html)